cylc/cylc-doc/src/glossary.rst

    start
    startup
-      When a :term:`suite` starts the Cylc :term:`scheduler` is run.
-This program controls the suite and is what we refer to as "running".
+      When a :term:`workflow` starts the Cylc :term:`scheduler` is run.
+This program controls the workflow and is what we refer to as "running".

-      A suite start can be either :term:`cold <cold start>` or :term:`warm <warm start>` (cold by default).
+      A workflow start can be either :term:`cold <cold start>` or :term:`warm <warm start>` (cold by default).

       See also:

-      * :ref:`Starting Suites`
+      * :ref:`Starting suites`
       * :term:`scheduler`
       * :term:`warm start`
       * :term:`cold start`